muayyad-alsadi/pyredis-dump/README.md

 - Dumps TTL and expiration times;
 - Can load TTL OR original expiration time for expiring keys;
 - Dumps are human readable
-- Dumps are lines
+- Dumps are line-aligned (can be streamed)
--
 - Can be used as a module in a larger program or as a standalone utility

+## Python 2/3 Compatability

+Use python2 for restoring dumps taken using python2 Use python3 for restoring dumps taken using python3

 ## Basic usage